randyman777777777/thesillyzone/README.md

 ig its worth noting a lot of the important parts of this break after a few days because i used obsolete methods to download the files when i feel like working on this again ill probably fix everything

+actually this works better than i was giving it credit it for i think